-Search Engine Marketing, abbreviated as SEM, is a catch-all term that refers to a slew of online marketing efforts geared towards increasing the visibility of a business and netting targeted traffic.
-These efforts comprise SEO, paid advertising, keyword research and web analytics.
+Search Engine Marketing, abbreviated as SEM, is a catch-all term that refers to a slew of online marketing efforts geared towards increasing the visibility of a business and getting targeted traffic.
+These efforts comprise SEO, paid advertising, keyword research, and web analytics.

 In paid advertising, advertisers bid on keywords that many users of Google, Bing, Yahoo services enter whenever they are looking for services or products.

 By using the same keywords, the advertiser gets the coveted opportunity for his ads to appear next to the results of the search queries.